-Marketing Communication: messages and related media used to communicate with a market via advertising, social media, branding, direct marketing, graphic design, affiliate marketing, packaging, promotion, publicity, sponsorship, public relations, sales, sales promotion, online, mobile apps, crm, seo, search, events, pr, tv, cim and marketing jobs.
+Marketing Communication: messages and related media used to communicate with a market via advertising, social media, branding, direct marketing, graphic design, affiliate marketing, packaging, promotion, publicity, sponsorship, public relations, sales, sales promotion, online, mobile apps, CRM pricing plan, SEO, search, events, pr, tv, cim and marketing jobs.
 The group is for Marcom professionals

 Social media marketing is quickly evolving into an important marketing approach for the business world to embrace.
 The purpose of this group is to share information for individuals who are or wish to be social media marketing consultant and/or social media marketing managers for a corporation.